misterunix/basicbots/docs/CONTRIBUTING.md

 - Start reading our code and you'll get the hang of it.
 We optimize for readability.
 - This is open source software.
 Consider the people who will read your code, and make it look nice for them.
 It's sort of like driving a car: Perhaps you love doing donuts when you're alone, but with passengers the goal is to make the ride as smooth as possible.
 - use goling & govet on all source files before pushing.
 There should not be any erros or warnings.
+- use an editor that will automaticly preform the vet and lint for you.
+I suggest [VSCode](https://code.visualstudio.com/) with the go extentions.